 Certified nurse-midwives (CNMs) are educated in the two disciplines of nursing and midwifery and are certified according to the requirements of the American Midwifery Certification Board.

-CNMs manage women's health care, focusing on common primary care issues, family planning and gynecologic needs, pregnancy, childbirth, the postpartum period and care of the newborn.
-They practice within a health care system that provides for consultation, collaboration, or referral as indicated by the health status of the client, in accordance with the Standards for the Practice of Midwifery, as defined by the American College of Nurse Midwives (ACNM).
+CNMs provide a range of care for individuals inclusive of all gender identities and sexual orientations, including pregnancy, childbirth, the postpartum period, and care of the newborn.
+They practice within a health care system that provides for consultation, collaboration, or referral as indicated by the health status of the client, in accordance with the Standards for the Practice of Midwifery, as defined by the American College of Nurse-Midwives (ACNM).

-- Post-Master's Certification also available: These certificates are provided based on individual needs and background education.
+- Post-Master's Certification also available: These certificates are earned based on individual needs and background education.

 The nurse-midwifery program at Case Western Reserve University is fully accredited by the Accreditation Commission for Midwifery Education (ACME), 2000 Duke Street, Suite 300, Alexandria, Virginia 22314.
 For information about accreditation please contact ACME directly at 240.485.1803 or by email at firstname.lastname@example.org.
 You can also visit www.midwife.org/acme.